Mid-D-Man/mid-engine/docs/mid-net.md

 itself is not a dependency of this crate — see "Dependency philosophy" below and `docs/architecture.md`.

 **Status:** in progress (build order: math → common → geom → **net** → ecs → physics).
-Restructured into subfolder crates this pass — see "Crate Structure" below. `mid-net-wire` (packet codec, 12 tests + sequence/ack arithmetic, 13 tests), `mid-net-reliable` (frame headers, RTT estimator, retransmit buffer, 17 tests), `mid-net-transport` (the `Transport` trait + `LoopbackTransport`, 4 tests), and `connection.rs` in the facade crate (`Connection<T: Transport>` — the actual `send_player_state`/`send_player_event`/`poll` API, 5 tests) all have real implementations — 51 tests passing total, verified as a real multi-crate Cargo workspace before delivery each time, not just reorganized files.
+Restructured into subfolder crates this pass — see "Crate Structure" below. `mid-net-wire` (packet codec, 12 tests + sequence/ack arithmetic, 13 tests), `mid-net-reliable` (frame headers, RTT estimator, retransmit buffer, 17 tests), `mid-net-transport` (the `Transport` trait + `LoopbackTransport`, 4 tests), `connection.rs` (`Connection<T: Transport>`, 5 tests), and now `ffi.rs` (C ABI for the wire codec, 9 tests, plus a real C smoke test — see "FFI" below) all have real implementations — 60 tests passing total (51 Rust unit tests + a real C program run against the actual compiled library).
 Still not built: the real `quinn`/`web-transport-wasm`-backed `Transport` impls, planned as sibling subfolder crates (`mid-net-transport-quinn`, `mid-net-transport-wasm`).
-MSRV for that dependency tree is ~1.85, past what this sandbox can compile-verify, so that work is static-analysis-verified only until it lands in real CI. `ffi.rs` is still a skeleton.
+MSRV for that dependency tree is ~1.85, past what this sandbox can compile-verify.

+## FFI

+`ffi.rs` exposes the wire codec (`PlayerState`/`PlayerEvent` encode/decode)
+over a C ABI — genuinely useful today even with no real `Transport` backend built, since a non-Rust caller (Ubel Stratum's LOW tier is the concrete motivating case) can encode/decode packets now. `Connection<T>` is deliberately NOT exposed yet — it's generic over `Transport`, C ABI can't cross a Rust generic, and the only concrete backend that exists today is `LoopbackTransport`, not useful to a real FFI caller.
+Revisit once `mid-net-transport-quinn` exists.

+- `PlayerState`: `#[repr(C)]` added directly to the type in `mid-net-wire` — all fields are plain `f32`, already C-compatible, so it crosses the boundary by value with no separate FFI-mirror struct to keep in sync by hand.
+- `PlayerEvent`: owns `String`s, not `repr(C)`-representable, so it's an
+  opaque handle (`new`/`free`/getters/`encode`/`decode`) — the standard
+  pattern for variable-length owned data across a C ABI.
+- Every function null-checks its pointer arguments before dereferencing, and every function body runs inside `catch_unwind` — an unwind crossing an `extern "C"` boundary is undefined behavior, so a panic here becomes a defined `MidNetStatus::InternalPanic` code instead.
+  Neither protects against a caller violating a documented `unsafe` contract (a pointer that isn't actually valid for the claimed length) — that's inherent to any C ABI, same as it would be for any C library.
+- `encode` functions support "pass a NULL buffer to query the required size" — standard for variable-length C APIs.

+**Verified with an actual C program, not just Rust unit tests** — `crates/mid-net/ffi-smoke-test/` (`mid_net.h` + `test.c`) is real C code, compiled with real `gcc`, linked against the actual `libmid_net.so` this crate produces (also checked against `libmid_net.a`, static linking — both link paths the dashboard's FFI Output Targets card promises actually work).
+Exercises memory allocated on the C side, round-tripped through Rust, back out to C — null pointers, too-small buffers, invalid UTF-8, and garbage bytes on decode all checked to confirm they return defined error codes rather than crash.
+Wired into `mid-net-test.yml` as a real CI step so this stays verified on every run, not just checked once by hand.

 ## Connection